I Tried Laser Treatment To Help With My Rosacea & I Was Amazed With The Results

 Shafer also said he sees an increase in the requests for breast augmentation as the weather warms.
 “You can have it done on a Thursday and be back to work Monday,” he said.

 There are less invasive ways to freshen up.
-Graceanne Svendsen, a licensed medical aesthetician who works at Shafer Plastic Surgery said new technology in makeup makes it possible to have a peel or even microneedling with platelet-rich plasma — sometimes called a vampire facial, as it uses the patient’s own blood — and go right back to work, thanks to makeup that’s specifically designed for doctors and aestheticians.
+Graceanne Svendsen, a licensed medical aesthetician who works at Shafer Plastic Surgery said new technology in makeup makes it possible to have a peel or even microneedling with platelet-rich plasma — sometimes called a PRP facelift, as it uses the patient’s own blood — and go right back to work, thanks to makeup that’s specifically designed for doctors and aestheticians.
 “Breathable foundations such as Oxygenetix have an anti-inflammatory effect by using aloe gel and Ceravitae — yeast peptides — and it adds moisturizer and color with an SPF protection of 20.”

 Kiss and Tell